-Africa Centres for Disease Control and Prevention Position Statement on Transmission of SARS-CoV-2 by Pre-symptomatic and Asymptomatic Individuals
+Africa Centres for Disease Control and Prevention Position Statement on Transmission of SARS-CoV-2 by Pre-asymptomatic and Asymptomatic Individuals

 Over the past weeks, there has been wide media attention on the risk of transmission of the novel coronavirus [severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2)] by asymptomatic individuals.
 This situation has also been extensively discussed on various platforms globally.
-The purpose of this position statement is for the Africa Centres for Diseases Control and Prevention (Africa CDC) to clarify the situation of transmission of SARS-CoV-2 by pre-symptomatic and asymptomatic Individuals.
+The purpose of this position statement is for the Africa Centres for Diseases Control and Prevention (Africa CDC) conclusion of transmission of SARS-CoV-2 by precomptomatic and asymptomatic Individuals.